-Carrots are one of our family’s favorite vegetables to grow in the garden.
+Carrots are one of our family’s favorite garden vegetables.
 We love the flavor of homegrown carrots; there is nothing quite like pulling up a carrot, rinsing it with the hose, and eating it right in the garden.
 Learn how to grow carrots with these five tips.

-1. How to grow carrots: Plant carrots from seed directly in the garden
+1. How to grow carrots: Plant carrots from seeds directly in the garden

-Seed tape makes planting carrots quick and easy.
-Carrot seeds are embedded into the tape at correct spacing intervals.
+Seed tape makes spacing carrots quick and easy.
+Carrot seeds are embedded into the tape at correct spacing intervals, requiring less thinning later.

-- Seed vendors offer carrot colors such as purple, white, red, yellow, and of course orange.
+- Seed vendors offer carrot colors like purple, white, red, yellow, and orange.
 Home gardeners can also choose from many shapes and sizes.

 - Chantenay varieties are good all-purpose carrots that can handle heavy soils.